Candlestickers/Candlestick/README.md

 ### Getting Started

 We plan to update our Node packages in the future.
-Until then, you may need to use Node Version 14 to install the right packages.
+Until then, you will need to use Node Version 14 to install the right packages.
 If using an M-series Mac, this will require installing Rosetta 2.

 See the original Wick Editor [README](https://github.com/Wicklets/wick-editor/blob/master/README.md) for older instructions.
-Newer instructions are provided below, with focus towards mac development.
+Newer instructions are provided below, with a focus on Mac development.

 ### 1. Homebrew
-This is optional as you can download things without, but homebrew is a simple set of command line tools that make the process easier.
-I recommend downloading it if you haven't already.
+This is optional as you can download things without, but Homebrew is a simple set of command line tools that make the process easier.
+We recommend downloading it if you haven't already.
-Quick homebrew check—
+Quick Homebrew check—
 ```
 brew --version
 ```